Jesse Eisenberg: 2020–present: Career expansion

-Upcoming projects

-Eisenberg is writing and directing a comedy adaptation of Bream Gives Me Hiccups with Jax Media, starring Parker Posey, Victor Rasuk, and Elliott Smith.
-A pilot was filmed in June 2016.
-He will also join Pierce Brosnan and Vanessa Redgrave in a film based on the book The Wreck of Medusa about the painting The Raft of the Medusa as artist Théodore Géricault.

-As of 2017, he was set to write, direct, and star in Bad Robot's comedy The Market about a "recently widowed Harold Katzman who moves to Pittsburgh to live with his adult son, Stan (Eisenberg).
-Both men simultaneously lose their jobs due to the changing American economy and are thrust into an unforgiving job market."
-He will executive produce with J.J.
-Abrams and Ben Stephenson.
+The following year, he directed and wrote the comedy-drama A Real Pain, a film which he also acted in opposite Kieran Culkin.
+It had its world premiere at the 2024 Sundance Film Festival where it received positive reviews.
+Searchlight Pictures paid $10 million for the distribution rights.
+He earned two Golden Globe nominations for Best Actor in a Motion Picture – Musical or Comedy and Best Screenplay, as well as a nomination for the Academy Award for Best Original Screenplay.

+Eisenberg's next project is a musical comedy film starring Julianne Moore and Paul Giamatti, which he will direct, write, and also contribute original music for.

 Personal life

 Eisenberg dated Anna Strout from 2002 to 2012 after they met on the set of The Emperor's Club, where she worked as an assistant to Lisa Bruce.
 He then dated Mia Wasikowska, his co-star in The Double, from 2013 to 2015.
-He later resumed his relationship with Strout, and they married in 2017.
+He later resumed his relationship with Strout and they married in 2017.
 Their son, Banner, was born in April 2017.
-Eisenberg lived in New York City with his younger sister Hallie and her boyfriend, singer-songwriter Owen Danoff, until June 2016, when Hallie and Danoff moved to Nashville, Tennessee.
+They divide their time between Bloomington, Indiana (to which he moved to support his ailing mother-in-law), and New York City.
+He previously lived with his younger sister Hallie and her boyfriend, singer-songwriter Owen Danoff, until June 2016, when Hallie and Danoff moved to Nashville, Tennessee.

-Eisenberg had enjoyed playing the drums since he was eight years old.
+Eisenberg has played the drums since he was eight years old.
 His favorite band is Ween.

 In 2007, Eisenberg started an online wordplay website with his cousin, a social design evangelist at Facebook, called OneUpMe.
 They re-launched the site in 2010, instead exclusively formatted for Facebook users.
 Despite portraying Facebook founder Mark Zuckerberg in one of his most prominent film roles, Eisenberg does not use social media and said in 2016, "I'm terrified of that stuff.
 I live inside a bubble on purpose."
-When asked if he used Facebook to prepare for his role as Zuckerberg, he said that he "signed on for, like, 20 seconds one time".
+When asked if he used Facebook to prepare for his role as Zuckerberg, he said that he "signed on for, like, 20 seconds one time."

-Eisenberg has become deeply involved with the city of Bloomington, Indiana, having shown support for Indiana University Bloomington and donating thousands of dollars to Bloomington's Middle Way House.
-He lived in the city at one point during the COVID-19 pandemic.
-Eisenberg is also an alumnus of the Bloomington Playwrights Project.
+Eisenberg is an alumnus of the Bloomington Playwrights Project and has become deeply involved with the city of Bloomington, Indiana, having moved there as well as showing support for Indiana University Bloomington and donating thousands of dollars to Bloomington's Middle Way House.
 He is a fan of the Indiana Pacers basketball team.
-For an article he wrote for InStyle magazine, he played a game of one-on-one with an Indiana University MVP point guard.
+For an article he wrote for InStyle magazine, he played a game of one-on-one with Indiana University women's basketball player Tyra Buss.
 He is also a long-time fan of the Indy Thunder beep baseball team and its founder Darnell Booker.

+Eisenberg has Polish-Jewish ancestry through his family, who lived in Krasnystaw until World War II, while his wife has roots in Łódź.
+In May 2024, he revealed he had applied for Polish citizenship, reportedly to help "create better relationships between Jews and Polish people."
+The citizenship was granted on March 4, 2025, by the President of Poland Andrzej Duda in New York.